70 Days Across America

 Most emotional was always the Senior Lawn.
 Not that it held many memories of my high school days.
 In fact, it hadn’t been my lunch-time hangout.

-So why did it matter so much in later years?
+So why did it matter so much after I graduated?

 You see, when I went to Skyline, it was a new school.
 We were the fourth graduating class.
-In fact, we were the first class to spend our entire high school years at “the school on a hill”.
+More importantly, we were the first class to spend our entire high school years at “the school on a hill”.